cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | shrine
 | Definition: A place regarded as holy because of its associations with a divinity or a sacred person or relic, typically marked by a building or other | construction.
 |
-| saga
-| Definiton: a long story of heroic achievement, especially a medieval prose narrative in Old Norse or Old Icelandic.
-| Definition: a long, involved story, account , or series of incidents.
-| Usage: The saga of her engagement.
-| Usage: A figure straight out of a viking saga.
-|
 | perverse
 | Definition: Contrary to the accepted or expected standard or the practice.
 | Usage: In two general elections the outcome was quit perverse.